2011 United Kingdom census: Prospectuses

 NISRA, ONS and GROS each publish a schedule stating what documents they will release and when.
 Those documents are called a "prospectus".
-Each prospectus isn't fixed, but changes as schedules are changed or documents are late.
+Each prospectus is not fixed, but changes as schedules are changed or documents are late.
 The prospectuses are linked to in the table below.

 Release schedules

 The Office for National Statistics is responsible for publishing United Kingdom wide 2011 census data.
 These are co-ordinated releases coinciding with data published by the three national statistical authorities.

 Release 1.1: (17 December 2012)

 Population data including data for males and females for the United Kingdom and revised estimates England, Northern Ireland, Scotland and Wales.

 Release 1.2: (21 March 2013)

 Population numbers (rounded), by five-year age bands, sex and densities and household sata at national and local authority level.

 Release 1.3: (31 July 2013)

 Population estimates (unrounded) by single year of age and sex for the UK and all local authorities (or equivalent) in the UK, along with UK historic population pyramids (1951–2011).